weisisheng/Stripe-shop-backend/Readme.md

 ## Capturing Stripe webhooks

-You can recieve webhooks from Stripe to your local development environment using Stripe CLI
+You can receive webhooks from Stripe to your local development environment using Stripe CLI.

 ### Install Stripe CLI